 Chief Development Officer, Northern Star

-Mr Stralow is a mining engineer with over 19 years’ experience in the resources industry and has been a part of the Northern Star Resources leadership team as the company grew from a junior to ASX100.
-He has held various roles in mining operations, mine management and business development and has been involved in significant M&A transactions including Northern Star’s recent purchase of the KCGM Superpit.
+Darren is a mining engineer with more than 19 years’ experience in the resources industry and has been part of the Northern Star Resources leadership team as the company grew from a junior to ASX100.
+He has held various roles in mining operations, mine management and business development and has been involved in significant M&A transactions, including Northern Star’s recent purchase of the KCGM Superpit.

 What are the technical requirements to participate in the course? i.e. do I need a webcam, microphone, etc?